 It is best not to accept expenses-paid trips, unless they are the only way to cover the story – for example, such a case might be the first flight of a new airline service.

 When creating links to articles online, make sure that you link only to material that adds value and is not simply promoting a product.
 Lazy links go to home pages, thought-through links explain more about the subject.
-Ensure that links lead to material that adds value to that you are already presenting so that those using your service will be better informed.
+Ensure that links lead to material that explains more about the topic being mentioned so that those using your service will be better informed.

 You must never include a link to a commercial site in return for cash, services or any other consideration in kind.
 All links must be editorially justified and should lead to sites which are: